LesFerch/WinSetView/README.md

 Seventeen of Explorer's column headings are provided (I can add more on request).
 There are many more heading choices in Explorer, but these are the ones that are most likely to be applicable globally.
 Some of them appear redundant, but they're all different in some way.
 Each heading is explained below:

+## Path headings (useful in search results):

+**Folder path**: Full path to the folder.
+Example: C:\Movies\Ghibli\
+**Folder**: Folder name followed by preceding path.
+Example: Ghibli (C:\Movies)\
+**Path**: Full path to the file.
+Example: C:\Movies\Ghibli\Ponyo.mkv **Folder name**: The folder name only.
+Example: Ghibli\

+In WinSetView 1.5 and above, the path columns will only appear in search results.
+Please note that the path column will not appear when you search the Downloads folder because the Downloads folder type does not have an associated search results folder type.
+Tip: Select your preferred search result path column first and then select other headings, such as Date modified and Size.
+That way, when you do a search, the path of all matches will be visible without having to make the window larger.

 ## Date headings:

 **Date Modified**: The last date/time the file was updated on this file system.\